Adebayo has 22 points, Heat down Blazers 107-98

 The Heat, who have won six of their last seven games, led by as many as 20 points early in the fourth quarter.

 CJ McCollum and Norman Powell each finished with 17 points for the Blazers, who were hurt by 17 turnovers.
-Damian Lillard had just 12 on an off night when he made just three shots from the field, all 3-pointers.
+Miami’s aggressive defense held Damian Lillard to just 12 points on an off night when he made just three shots from the field, all 3-pointers.

+Adebayo said it was important to set a tone to start a four-game road trip.

+“We were just trying to really hone in on defense.
+We just really felt with this team that’s how you win,” Adebayo said.
+“We were able to get stops and get into transition and get a few dunks.
+That’s why we won by a lot.”

 The Heat were without Victor Oladipo indefinitely because of right knee soreness.
 Oladipo, acquired by the Heat on March 25 in a trade with Houston, was injured in the fourth quarter of Miami’s victory over the Los Angeles Lakers on Thursday.